AVTpepper/Tic-Tac-Toe/README.md

 1. In the GitHub repository, navigate to the Settings tab.
 2. Scroll down until you see GitHub pages.
 3. From the source section drop-down menu, select the main branch.
-4. Once the main branch has been selected hit the save button.
+4. Once the main branch has been selected, hit the save button.
-5. Finally, when the page is refreshed there will be a detailed ribbon display to indicate the successful deployment.
+5. Finally, when the page is refreshed, there will be a detailed ribbon display to indicate the successful deployment.

 The live link can be found here: https://avtpepper.github.io/Tic-Tac-Toe/

 ---
 ## __Credits__
 ### Code
 - Coding logic was hard to define, I watched several YouTube videos and tried to combine those to create my own logic.
-During the process I received help from github user [@devinardya](https://github.com/devinardya)
+During the process, I received help from GitHub user [@devinardya](https://github.com/devinardya)
 ---
 ## __Special Thanks__
-Special thanks goes out to:
+Special thanks go out to:
 - My mentor Maranatha Ilesanmi for guiding me through the project.
 - GitHub user [@devinardya](https://github.com/devinardya) for help with testing and understanding the game logic.